-Eight Week Courses
+Eight-Week Courses

-Students may add a course until the first Friday of the session.
-Students may drop the course in which they are currently enrolled from the beginning of registration until the first Friday of the session.
+Students may add or drop a course from the beginning of registration until the first Friday of the session.
 Students must contact their Student Academic Planner to complete this process.
 If a student is receiving financial aid, they must contact their Student Financial Planner prior to dropping a course.